How to set impersonation rights manually

 Get-ManagementRoleAssignment -RoleAssignee "<account name>" -Role ApplicationImpersonation -RoleAssigneeType user | Remove-ManagementRoleAssignment

-Log on to Office 365 using an admin account or log on to the Exchange Admin Center (https://localhost/ecp).
-On Office 365 access the Exchange tab:
+Log on to Office 365 using the admin account or log on to Exchange Admin Center (https://localhost/ecp).
+In Office 365, access the Exchange tab:

-Next, go to the Permissions then admin roles and choose Discovery Management by double-clicking it:
+Next, go to Permissions, then admin roles and choose Discovery Management by double-clicking it:

-- Add the Role ApplicationImpersonation as well as your admin user as the group member:
+- Add the Role ApplicationImpersonation and add your admin user as the group member:

-Please note that according to Microsoft Office 365 Small Business plans cannot assign Impersonation rights manually.
-The default built-in admin account is the only one who can hold such permission.
+Please note that according to Microsoft, Office 365 Small Business plans cannot assign impersonation rights manually.
+The default built-in admin account is the only one who can hold such a permission.